LuxenStudio/repo3/README.md

 And that's it for getting started with the basics of luxenstudio.

-If you're interested in learning more on how to create your own pipelines, develop with the viewer, run benchmarks, and more, please check out some of the qucklinks below or visit our [documentation](https://docs.luxen.studio/en/latest/) directly.
+If you're interested in learning more on how to create your own pipelines, develop with the viewer, run benchmarks, and more, please check out some of the quicklinks below or visit our [documentation](https://docs.luxen.studio/en/latest/) directly.

 | Section                                                                                            | Description                                                                                        |
 | -------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |